saavangajjar/saavangajjar/README.md

 - 🌱 I’m currently learning React,Node and PostgresSQL
 - 📫 In order to reach me email me at saavangajjar@gmail.com

-Passionate and results-driven software engineer with a proven track record in developing and delivering robust back-end and web applications.
+I am Passionate and results-driven software engineer with a proven track record in developing and delivering robust back-end and web applications.
 I bring a meticulous and detail-oriented approach to my work, utilizing a diverse skill set and staying current with cutting-edge technologies.
 Technical Proficiency: